drsjb80/JDNSS/README.md

 --version           | Display the JDNSS version number and exit.
 --serverSecret      | Define Server Cookie Secret used.

+> mvn install
+should build it for you.

+You can then run it via;
+> java -jar target/jdnss-2.1.jar [options...] zone..."
-"mvn install" should build it for you.
-You can then run it via "java -jar target/jdnss-2.1.jar [options,,,] zone1..." where zone1... are zone files you want to serve.
+where zone... are zone files you want to serve.

-For a quick test, download and save the https://github.com/drsjb80/JDNSS/blob/master/test.com file and run JDNSS with the following options:
+For a quick test, run JDNSS with:

-> --IPaddresses="UDP@127.0.0.1@5300" test.com
+> java -jar target/jdnss-2.1.jar --IPaddresses="UDP@127.0.0.1@5300" test.com

 You should be able to run the following queries (from a different window):